AhmedElsherbini/Nasal_CST_quick_checker/README.md

 Then, you just need the feature-table.qza and the taxonomy.qza (examples attached) out of your analysis in the same dir of the bash and python script.

 P.S.
 (This tool was tested using different qiime2 versions  (2021.11, 2021.8, and 2020.02) versions.
 However, I suppose it will work with other versions also).
-Of note, it was designed to run on Linux .but it also worked on the terminal of Linux subsystem Windows.
+Of note, it was designed to run on Linux.
+But, it also worked on the terminal of Linux subsystem Windows.

 ```